CivicTechWR/WRvotes/README-updating.md

 - There is code in the javascript which changes the labels of the button, depending on which classes are included for the button.
 If no classes match the word "Results" is used.
+- All togglable entries are set to collapsed by default
+- Many lists will show some entries when collapsed.
+There is special code to sneakily generate multiple `ul` tags for this: see `_includes/list-event-block.html` for an example.